avli/avli.github.io/content/real-world-problem-for-theoretical-science.md

 research) and exploitation.
 Scholars explore the land of physics trying to find something that can be useful, whether in the present or in the future – points which look promising to start the climbing process from.
-They also draw maps of the visited places, so their successors can reach the frontier easily.
+They also draw maps of the visited places, so those who come after them can reach the frontier easily.
 I believe, each startup, lab, the whole civilization aims to solve the same problem in a certain sense.